-Several studies followed, each of them testing the effects of a vegan, low-fat diet that emphasises foods with a low glycaemic index (they release sugars slowly) and all of them came to the same conclusion - that this type of diet is more effective than any other diet and even some medication (Charvatova, 2011).
+Several studies followed, each of them testing the effects of a vegan, low-fat diet that emphasises foods with a low glycaemic index (they release sugars slowly) and all of them came to the same conclusion that this type of diet is more effective than any other diet and even some medication (McMacken et al., 2017).
 This is great news as it means we can all take steps to prevent or reverse type 2 diabetes.
-Viva!Health has developed the groundbreaking D-Diet which does just that by detailing what a wholefood vegan diet should consist of.
+Viva!
+Health has developed the innovative D-Diet which does just that by detailing what a wholefood vegan diet should consist of